-

 small in size and do not string.
 They are black in colour with hairy extended

 hind legs for carrying nectar and pollens.
-They are social bees with very large
+They are social bees living in large

 colony.
 Their nest usually built inside living or dead tree trunk.
 More